 Exploration of the furniture elements found within interior design; the interrelation of construction, strength of materials, and styles; and how modern-day furniture, theory, and applications have been influenced by and have evolved due to mass production, material development, and ergonomics.

-Prerequisites: IDE 103 and IDE 151.
+Prerequisites: IDE 151.
 The study of a) interior finishes, materials, and various interior components; b) professional specification, code restrictions, and environmental concerns of materials that are required to choose an appropriate material; and c) understanding and creation of estimates and budgets for materials and products in a design project.
 Offered every spring.

 IDE 205 HISTORY OF INTERIOR DESIGN AND ARCHITECTURE I

 A comprehensive survey of the major historical periods of architecture and interiors from antiquity to the advent of the Industrial Revolution.